What we look for in Dale City renters

-In Dale City, our management staff likes to deal with reliable renters.
-Here are a few of the traits we seek out.
+In Dale City, our management staff likes to work with reliable renters.
+Here are some of the traits we seek out.

-- A tenant is neat.
-A renter does not attract pests such as rodents and bugs.
+- A tenant is fastidious.
+A tenant does not attract pests such as rodents and bugs.

 - A tenant is courteous and nice to get along with.
 A renter understands the difference between a property manager and a hotel concierge.